growilabs/growi-docs/docs/en/admin-guide/management-cookbook/ldapandkeycloakgroupsync.md

 ## Authentication Mechanism Settings (LDAP)

-1. Access the security settings page (`/admin/security`) in the GROWI administration page and configure settings in the "Authentication Mechanism Settings" under the "LDAP" tab.
+1. Access the Security Settings page (`/admin/security`) on the GROWI administration page, and configure settings under the "LDAP" tab in the "Authentication Mechanism Settings."

-- For details on the settings and procedures, see [LDAP Integration](URLはる).
+- For details on the settings and procedures, see [LDAP Integration](https://docs.growi.org/en/admin-guide/management-cookbook/ldap.html).

-2. Access the group management page (`/admin/user-groups`) in the GROWI administration page and configure settings in the "External Group Management" under the "LDAP" tab.
+2. Access the group management page (`/admin/user-groups`) on the GROWI administration page, and configure settings under the "LDAP" tab in the "External Group Management".

 The required input fields are as follows: